lsprangers/lsprangers.github.io/docs/transformer_and_llm/EMBEDDINGS.md

 ---

 ## Embeddings
-Embeddings are dense vector representations of objects - typically we use them for Documents, Queries, Users, Context, or Items...but they can really be used to represent ***anything***
+Embeddings are dense vector representations of objects - typically you use them for Documents, Queries, Users, Context, or Items...but they can really be used to represent ***anything***

 ### History
 - In the past there have been many ways of creating embeddings
 - ***Encoders***
-    - ***One Hot Encoding***: When we would replace categorical variables with vectors of sparse 0's and a single 1 representing the category
+    - ***One Hot Encoding***: When you would replace categorical variables with vectors of sparse 0's and a single 1 representing the category
-    - ***Binary Encoders***: Converts categorical variables into binary code - similar to One Hot Encoding, except we basically pick an ID that incrementally increases for new categories
+    - ***Binary Encoders***: Converts categorical variables into binary code - similar to One Hot Encoding, except you basically pick an ID that incrementally increases for new categories
 - ***[Collaborative Filtering](#user-item-collaborative-filtering)*** is discussed later on
 - Word2Vec
 - Doc2Vec